 Widely distributed in southern parts of

-Norway.
+Norway, and apparently also in the rest of Northern Europe.
 Autumn.
 Not very common, among grass and mosses.
 Records in The Norwegian Mycological Database.

 Pileus 5-15 mm across, at first hemispherical, then conical to convex, occasionally somewhat depressed centrally, glabrous, hardly or very shallowly sulcate, translucently striate or not, hygrophanous, when very young bright coral red with the margin somewhat paler, then pink with a whitish margin, fading to straw yellow with a faint pinkish tinge and paler margin.
 Lamellae 18-27 reaching the stipe, ascending, narrowly to somewhat broader adnate, sometimes decurrent with a very short tooth, becoming intervenose, yellowish white to pale pink with paler edge.
 Stipe 30-65 x 1-1.5 mm, hollow, terete, straight, equal, glabrous except for the pruinose apex, white to yellow-white, rarely with a slight tint of the pileus but very much paler; the base densely covered with white fibrils.
 Odour and taste indistinctive.